NYCComptroller/Checkbook/documentation/email-social-media-alerts/README.md

 from each individual alert, and at the bottom a link to unsubscribe from all alerts.

+Since every search result uses a different URL, by design a user can create only one alert per page per email address.
+That way instead of accidentally creating multiple alerts for the same result, Checkbook just updates the existing alert -- specifically, the interval and the settings are updated.

 **Twitter Alerts**

 The Twitter functionality is similar to the email functionality, but